 When Clara Barton founded the American Red Cross in 1881, the first disaster that the nascent organization responded to was the forest fires of Michigan.
 The fires burned over a million acres of central and eastern Michigan, including all of the Thumb of Michigan.
 The fires killed 282 people across the region.

-But these fires (possibly started by fragments of a comet) revealed petroglyphs from an American Indian group long since passed.
-The drawings were carved into the sandstone in Sanilac County but remained hidden by dense forests until the devastating fire exposed them.
+But these fires (possibly started by fragments of a comet) revealed petroglyphs carved by an ancient Native American people.
+The petroglyphs were carved into the sandstone in Sanilac County but remained hidden by dense forests until the devastating fire exposed them.

-The glyphs are carved into a large rock on the ground that is forty feet long and fifteen feet wide.
+The petroglyphs, which are called ezhibiigaadek asin (“written on stone”) in the Anishinaabemowin language, are carved into a large rock on the ground that is forty feet long and fifteen feet wide.
 Carved between 300 and 1,000 years ago, the drawings were likely made by the Hopewell or Chippewa Indians.
-They depict flying birds, other animals, and a man with a bow and arrow - lasting testaments to a former way of life.
+They depict flying birds, other animals, and a figure that appears to hold a bow and arrow.

 Archaeologists have not determined the purpose or use of the drawings, though some have speculated that they were a destination for vision quests, as the rock is isolated near the fork in river.
 Shaman and holy men may have used the rock as a record of their visions, depicting animals that came to them in dreams.